 4. Root Cause Analysis

 In root cause analysis, it is necessary to examine the underlying factors in a chain of events that results in an incident.
 Organizations can use different methods such as Fishbone Diagram, 5-Whys, Bowtie Analysis, and Fault-tree analysis.
-The factors for root-cause analysis includes:
+The factors for root-cause analysis include:

 Unsafe or unstable conditions such as environment, equipment, and maintenance